eclipse-apoapsis/ort-server/secrets/README.md

 There are a few further assumptions taken by the abstraction layer implementation to simplify concrete implementations of the `SecretsProvider` interface:

-- When querying a secret for a non-existing path an implementation should return **null**.
+- When querying a secret for a non-existing path, an implementation should return **null**.
   This result can be interpreted by the abstraction, and a concrete implementation does not need to bother with throwing specific exceptions.

 - A concrete implementation can throw arbitrary, proprietary exceptions.